 Look for a Giant Leap in Points Per Game

 Any Most Improved Player is going to increase his numbers from the previous season across the board, but it's especially true for points.
-Offense is on the rise in the NBA and is showing no signs of slowing down.MVPs score among the greatest in the league, and Sixth Man of the year winners are routinely among the NBA's top bench scorers (Sixth Man link).
-So it isn't surprising that those same voters look for a massive uptick in scoring when determining the Most Improved Player.
+Offense is on the rise in the NBA and is showing no signs of slowing down.
+NBA MVPs score among the greatest in the league, and Sixth Man of the Year winners are routinely among the NBA's top bench scorers.
+So, it isn't surprising that those same voters look for a massive uptick in scoring when determining the Most Improved Player.

-From 2001 to 2016, the 16 winners of the award increased their scoring by an average of 8.06 points per game.
+From 2001 to 2021, the 21 winners of the award increased their scoring by an average of 7.7 points per game.
 That might not seem like a lot, but it's significant when you look at some of the league's top scorers, which these award winners are.

-They Should Make an All-Star/All-Pro Leap, Too
+They Should Make an All-Star/All-Pro Leap Too

-The league's best players certainly improve year over year.
+The league's best players certainly improve year-over-year.
 There was a legitimate case for Stephen Curry to win Most Improved Player in 2016.
 He had been a two-time All Star and averaged 23.8 points the previous season, but he went into a different stratosphere that season, averaging 30.1 points and setting the NBA record for most 3-pointers in a single season.

 And yet, Curry wasn't even close to winning Most Improved Player (he'd take home MVP honors as a consolation).

-Winning Games is also Important
+Winning Games is Also Important